Five takeaways from the 2022 Emmy awards

 Even with competition running hot in almost every category and a lack of shows dominating the awards the way sitcoms like Frasier and Modern Family once did, there were lots of repeat winners.

 Saturday Night Live won again in the variety sketch category (its only rival was A Black Lady Sketch Show); it was its sixth win in a row, a pretty boring outcome.
-Succession repeated last year's win in the outstanding drama series category, as did Ted Lasso in its own category of outstanding comedy series.
+Succession repeated its 2020 win in the outstanding drama series category, and Ted Lasso won outstanding comedy series after it also won last year.
 Plus, Ted Lasso actors Jason Sudeikis and Brett Goldstein won again in the lead and supporting categories.

 That wasn't all.
 Zendaya, who won the award for outstanding lead actress in a drama series for Euphoria two years ago, won again.
 Jean Smart won for Hacks for lead actress in a comedy series for the second year in a row.
 Perhaps most impressive of all, Last Week Tonight with John Oliver won its seventh straight award for outstanding variety talk series, continuing to beat The Daily Show as well as all of network late night.